ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### New Backend

-- Implement [hooks](../decisions/4_partially_implemented/hooks.md). _(Maximilian Irlinger @atmaxinger)_
 The entire logic for backends has been rewritten.
 Instead of calling most plugin directly, `libelektra-kdb` now only calls so-called backend plugins and special hook plugins.
 There is a [contract](../dev/backend-plugins.md) between `libelektra-kdb` and the backend plugins.
 All backend plugins must adhere to this contract.
 To achieve this goal, most backend plugins will call other plugins (like `libelektra-kdb` did previously).

 The logic previously implemented in `libelektra-kdb` was moved to the new default backend plugin `backend`.
 It works like the old system, but now also allows an unlimited number of plugins in positions where that makes sense.
 For example, you can have unlimited `postgetstorage` plugins, but only a single `getresolver`.

 There have also been slight changes to `kdbGet` and `kdbSet`.
 Please read their API docs to find out, if you rely on any behavior that has been altered.
 You can also read the [new low-level docs](../dev/kdb-operations.md) to find out all the intricate details.

 The structure of `system:/elektra/mountpoints` changed as well.
 Take a look at the [new docs](../dev/mountpoints.md), if you need to know details.

 <!-- TODO [new_backend]: finish release notes, explain new mount stuff -->

-- Implement [hooks](../decisions/hooks.md). _(Maximilian Irlinger @atmaxinger)_
+- Implement [hooks](../decisions/4_partially_implemented/hooks.md). _(Maximilian Irlinger @atmaxinger)_
 - Removed old global plugins code. _(Maximilian Irlinger @atmaxinger)_
 - New backend logic, based on PR #2969 by @vLesk _(@kodebach)_